ToSStudio/TinyTFT_LT7683/README.md

 - Vendor-defined LT7683 I²C command protocol
 - No frame buffer on the microcontroller
 - displaying text is based on the Print class.
-- This enables it to inherit the behaviour of the standard I/O functions such as print() to print strings and integers.
+- This enables it to inherit the behaviour of functions such as print() to print strings and integers.

 The software focuses on **command-level control** of the LT7683 rather than pixel streaming.